YC-Coder-Chen/Tree-Math/README.md

 During each split, we find the feature that gives the dataset the minimum Gini index after the split.

   Model Input: dataset D, feature set A, stopping threshold e.
-  Model Output: ID3 decision tree.
+  Model Output: CART decision tree.

   **Recurrent Algorithm for Classification Tree**:  (very similar to ID3/C4.5)
   (1) If all the samples in D already only belongs one class Ck, stop splitting at this node, set this final node to be class Ck.